mbracesquare/mbs/scratch/openQuestions.md

 ##Open Questions##

 ###Syntax###
-n.
-Sollen Nutzer die Möglichkeiten haben den Syntax zu erweitern? {en: Should Users have the ability to extend the syntax?}
+1. Sollen Nutzer die Möglichkeiten haben den Syntax zu erweitern? {en: Should Users have the ability to extend the syntax?}
   coombs